GlennWilliam/WebDev_Role-Based_CRUD/README.md

 3. Set up the environment variables.
 You can use a `.env` file or set them directly.
 4. Run your localhost database
 5. Create a new database (In this code the database name is "auth_db")
 6. Start the backend server: node index
+7. You will need to create the first user using postman or REST client.
+I have provided the request.rest file.
+This will be your first user with the role admin.

 ### Frontend
 1. Navigate to the frontend directory: